Sope Dirisu

 Sope Dirisu (Ṣọpẹ́ Dìrísù, /yo/; born 1991) is a British actor.
 He made his film debut in 2016 with Sand Castle, Criminal, and The Huntsman: Winter's War.
 Since 2020, he has starred as Elliot Carter in the Sky Atlantic series Gangs of London, while in 2022, he starred as the titular character in the period drama film Mr. Malcolm's List.

 Early life and education

-Sope Dirisu was born in 1991 in London to Nigerian parents.
-His father had studied history and his mother law before becoming preachers.
+Dirisu was born in 1991 in London to Nigerian parents.
+His father studied history and his mother law before becoming preachers.

 He was educated at Bedford Modern School, where he excelled at drama, and joined the National Youth Theatre in 2006.

 He later studied Economics at the University of Birmingham.
 While studying there he played quarterback for the University of Birmingham Lions American Football team.

 Career

 In 2012, Dirisu successfully auditioned for the Royal Shakespeare Company’s Open Stages Programme.
 His first stage role was as Pericles in Shakespeare’s Pericles, Prince of Tyre.
 After the Royal Shakespeare Company, Dirisu returned to the National Youth Theatre where he trained in the REP company programme for eight months.

 He has subsequently acted in a number of television series including The Mill, Utopia, Humans, The Casual Vacancy, Siblings, and Undercover.